Ugly Support Beams? Eight Great Ideas to Integrate Into Your Design.

 Many homes and loft apartments have support beams to help carry the weight of the upper floor and ceilings.

 They are often in inconvenient places but fortunately, there are ways to conceal them to make them more pleasing to the eye.
-While you can decorate around some columns, there are times when you need to disguise them; especially when it is unbelievably ugly or conflicting with your decor.
+While you can decorate around some columns, there are times when you need to disguise them; especially when it is unbelievably ugly or conflicts with your decor.

 Here are a few unique solutions that will give you the visualization you need to create something beautiful and functional.